pivotal/docs-tap/workloads/spec-reference.md

 </table>

 > **Note** `--service-account` flag sets the `spec.serviceAccountName` key in
-> the Workload object.
+> the workload object.
 To configure the `serviceAccount` parameter, use
 > `--param serviceAccount=...`.

-For more information about the controller behind `PodIntent`, see [Cartographer Conventions](../cartographer-conventions/about.hbs.md) .
+For more information about the controller behind `PodIntent`, see [Cartographer Conventions](../cartographer-conventions/about.hbs.md).

-For more details about the two convention servers enabled by default in Tanzu Application Platform installations, see [Developer Conventions](../developer-conventions/about.hbs.md) and [Spring Boot Conventions](../spring-boot-conventions/about.hbs.md) .
+For more details about the two convention servers enabled by default in Tanzu Application Platform installations, see [Developer Conventions](../developer-conventions/about.hbs.md) and [Spring Boot Conventions](../spring-boot-conventions/about.hbs.md).

 ## <a id ="app-config"></a>app-config